Take advantage of disaster preparedness sales tax holiday

-June 1 was the beginning of hurricane season, and many agencies are encouraging Floridians to take advantage of the disaster preparedness sales tax holiday.
+June 1 is the beginning of hurricane season, and many agencies are encouraging Floridians to take advantage of the disaster preparedness sales tax holiday.

 The holiday, which began Friday, exempts qualifying items from sales tax.
 People can save some bucks on big or small items needed for their hurricane kits, such as self-powered light sources, portable generators, coolers or even reusable ice packs.